cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 *Figure* **5.3.2** : *Program.cs Blank*

-Before we can reference the other project, we must first add a reference to it, similar to how we added a reference to the humanfactors.dll in the second section of this tutorial.
+Before we can reference the other project, we must first add a reference to it, similar to how we added a reference to the DHART_API.dll in the second section of this tutorial.

 ![Add reference ConsoleApp1](walkthroughs/VisualStudio/add_reference_console_app_1.png)